 Meaning

-In the quote “I put forward formless and unresolved notions, as do those who publish doubtful questions to debate in the schools, not to establish the truth but to seek it.,” the emphasis is on wisdom.
-It highlights the thought that wisdom grows through experience while implying that understanding takes time.
+The message behind “I put forward formless and unresolved notions, as do those who publish doubtful questions to debate in the schools, not to establish the truth but to seek it.” revolves around wisdom.
+It suggests that wisdom grows through experience, making it relatable to many people's experiences.

 Theme